-Contrast the Fragile Speedster, which sacrifices offense/defense for speed.
+Contrast the Fragile Speedster, which sacrifices defense for speed.
 Shed Armor, Gain Speed can cause a Mighty Glacier to turn into a Fragile Speedster.
 Contrast the Lightning Bruiser, who is strong, fast and tough.
 Compare and contrast the Stone Wall, who sacrifices offense (as opposed to speed) for defense.
 See Glacier Waif for when a Mighty Glacier is of average or below-average size.

 See also: Necessary Drawback, PVP Balanced, and Character Roster Global Warming, which they are frequent victims of because it appears to be harder to be "creative" with big-and-slow characters.
 Heavily Armored Mooks tend to be this when they're not Stone Walls.